robsann/ElasticStackLab/README.md

 # Threat Hunting with Elastic Stack 8 (XDR)
 <div align="justify">
-This lab aims to explore Elastic Stack 8's detection and visualization capabilities by performing malicious tests on a Windows 10 machine.
-Using VirtualBox, a DHCP Server was created to provide IP addresses for an internal network with two virtual machines (VM): an Ubuntu Server (Elastic Host) and a Windows 10 (Victim).
-Both virtual machines have two network adapters, one connected to a NAT with internet access and the other to the internal network.
-The Elastic Stack 8 (XDR) was installed on the Ubuntu Server VM to detect malicious activity on the Windows 10 VM.
-The Elastic Agent was used to collect data from the victim's machine.
+This lab aims to explore the detection and visualization capabilities of Elastic Stack 8 by conducting malicious tests on a Windows 10 machine.
+Using VirtualBox, a DHCP Server was set up to provide IP addresses for an internal network with two virtual machines: an Ubuntu Server (Elastic Host) and a Windows 10 (Victim).
+Both virtual machines have dual network adapters, one linked to a NAT with internet access and the other to the internal network.
+Elastic Stack 8 was installed on the Ubuntu Server VM to detect malicious activity on the Windows 10 VM.
+Data was gathered from the victim's machine using the Elastic Agent.

 ## Summary
 - Set up an Internal Network in VirtualBox, including: